jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

     $ docker run -d -v /path/on/the/host:/path/in/container image ...

-<!SLIDE printonly>
+---
+class: extra-details

-# Sharing a directory between the host and a container
+## Sharing a directory between the host and a container

 The previous example would become something like this: